 The Company currently has a standing agreement with the owner of a 42 sq. meter apartment which has been included in one of the Company's properties classified as land and redevelopment.
 The agreement entitles the owner of the apartment to 84 sq. meters of space on the first floor of a new building to be built on this land.
 In this agreement, the Company had an obligation to complete the construction of a new building by the end of fiscal 2017 and the agreement was not extended.
-A liability of \$131,438 is currently included in the Company's trade payables and accrued liabilities (note 10) to reflect this liability.
-In addition, the Company has recognized an unrealized fair value loss of \$1,436,256 (2018-\$1,711,065) in excess of the fair value adjustment calculated using the valuation approaches described.
+A liability of \$223,693 (2019 - \$131,438) is currently included in the Company's trade payables and accrued liabilities (note 10) to reflect this liability.
+In addition, the Company has recognized an unrealized fair value loss of \$1,108,907 (2019 -\$1,436,256) in excess of the fair value adjustment calculated using the valuation approaches described.
 This adjustment is Management's estimate of the markets perception of the risk related to this agreement, and is included within the unrealized gain (loss) on fair value adjustment on Investment properties within profit and loss.
+Refer to Note 17 for additional information.